skadio/skadio.github.io/_pages/about.md

 Hi!
 I'm Serdar, Group VP of Artificial Intelligence in the AI Center of Excellence at **Fidelity Investments** and an Adjunct Associate Professor in the Dept. of Computer Science at **Brown University**.
 Previously, I led the Advanced Constraint Technology R&D group at **Oracle** and worked at **Adobe**.

 I specialize in driving **enterprise-scale AI strategy and transformation** through AI-native leadership.
 Leading cutting-edge research and delivering **production-ready AI solutions** with measurable business impact.
-Proven success in **building and scaling global AI teams** across technical and financial domains and establising **strategic partnerships** across industry and academia.
+Proven success in **building and scaling global AI teams** across technical and financial domains and establising **strategic partnerships** across industry and academia, including **Amazon, CMU, Harvard, NVIDIA**, and others.
+Recognized thought leader and frequent [keynote speaker](https://skadio.github.io/talks/) on Applied AI.
 Explore more in:

 * [Open-Source AI at Scale: Establishing an Enterprise AI Strategy through Modular Frameworks](https://onlinelibrary.wiley.com/doi/epdf/10.1002/aaai.70032)
 * [Evolution of AI Paradigms: From Classical AI to Modern and Generative AI](https://www.youtube.com/watch?v=8SMmjBQ40YE&list=PL3kNflhPEzie9ivF8N_Z3Ac4d4Sum8iVz&index=3) <span style="color:green">Winner of AAAI Educational AI Videos</span>

 My [algorithmic research](https://skadio.github.io/publications/) is at the intersection of AI and Optimization, while my [practical interests](https://skadio.github.io/software/) are in building robust, scalable, data-driven products that solve business-critical problems.

 Alongside my industry role, I [actively contribute](https://skadio.github.io/service/) to the AI research community as a co-chair, editor, and committee member for AAAI, IJCAI, ECAI, ICLR, NeurIPS, and similar research organizations.
 [Teaching and learning](https://skadio.github.io/teaching/) from students are integral to my work.

 <!--
 Our applied science group focuses on Generative AI for Content, Recommender Systems for Personalization, Marketing Campaign Optimization for Lead Generation, and Responsible AI.
 We are involved from ideation to productionization across i) digital channels for external users over the web, mobile, email, and conversational agents, and ii) live channels for internal associates over the regional centers and branches.